Find your answer here

 The judging panel will make their selection based on the content of the submissions and using the following criteria:

-1. Innovative Digitization/IoT Solution: How innovative is the solution in its use of new or existing technology to solve a local or global problem?
+1. Innovative Internet of Things (IoT) or digital technology solution: How innovative is the solution in its use of new or existing technology to solve a local or global problem?
 Are there other solutions available and if so, how does this differentiate from them?
 (33%)

 2. Feasibility: How feasible is the solution to put into practice?
 Does the solution make sense financially?
 Will the solution be sustainable over the long term?
 (24%)